micmejia/bible-dump/NKJV/Numbers/Num 1.md

 The children of Israel shall pitch their tents, everyone by his own camp, everyone by his own standard, according to their armies;

 ###### 53
-but the Levites shall camp around the tabernacle of the Testimony, that there may be no wrath on the congregation of the children of Israel; and the Levites shall keep[^d] charge of the tabernacle of the Testimony."
+but the Levites shall camp around the tabernacle of the Testimony, that there may be no wrath on the congregation of the children of Israel; and the Levites shall keep charge of the tabernacle of the Testimony."

 ###### 54
 Thus the children of Israel did; according to all that the Lord commanded Moses, so they did.